slava8519/friendly-octo-funicular/README.md

 ## TO DO
 1. refactor route /update.
 Make one session for all request to HackerNews
 2. Add more loging
-2. refactor app -> make something like
+3. refactor app -> make something like

 app.py
 routes.py
 utils.py
 views.py

+4. Add unit-tests